 CPAP works by holding the airways open through continuous pressure, whether the individual is breathing in or out.
 This pressure stops the upper airways from collapsing, which makes breathing easier and helps to prevent oxygen levels from falling while the person is asleep.

-Both BiPAP and CPAP machines can also be used to treat heart failure, which is a possible complication of COPD.
-This therapy lowers the amount of blood that is returned to the heart, meaning that it is under less strain.
+Both BiPAP and CPAP machines can also be used to treat heart failure, which is a

 A person should discuss a COPD management plan with their doctor and have regular check-ups.